Linguistics and Phonetics (CSCD1034)

 UNIT OF STUDY

-Students will explore the nature of the human communication system: introduction to phonology, orthography, morphology, semantics and grammar/syntax, drawing mainly from psycholinguistic and clinical approaches.
+Students will explore the nature of language: introduction to phonology, morphology, syntax, semantics, pragmatics and orthographic systems, , with a clinical focus.
 Particular emphasis on grammar, phonetics and articulation assessment and intervention.
 Analysis of language for clinical purposes (especially grammar transcription and phonetic transcription skills).
 This unit of study prepares students with the necessary background knowledge to undertake phonology, language and clinical units later in the course.

 Our courses that offer this unit of study